lesaint/lesaint.github.io/_drafts/damapping-is-a-bean-mapping-stack-not-another-library.md

 Much like the Spring framework, DAMapping provides complementary components which form a global solution to do bean mapping in Java but the developer is not constrained to use the whole stack.

-It the developer thinks using all of them is the perfect solution for her, then let her.
+If the developer thinks using all of them is the perfect solution for her, then let her do so.

 Otherwise, the developer can use only some of the components:

-* using only the framework and code all by hand
+* using only the framework and write all code by hand
 * using only the toolkit and neither the framework nor the code generator
 * using the IDE plugin without the framework
 * etc.